 yum -y install wget

-Select 9) to exit when VSM is done.
-Now you need to make sure the chown above is done.
+Now you need to make sure the chown above is done – it is most likely already done.
 It is important since we did this all as root.
-Now owner needs to change to your working account.
+Now you need to change to your working account.

 Now we make stuff happen!

 We have done the previous work as root.
 Now we need to be working as a user.
 We now need to change to where vsm.sh is.